Time To Build: An Andreesen Horowitz Reflection

 Thompson then offers some suggestions: tech should expand distributed work, tilt more towards hardware than software, and figure out how to invest to have a 'higher liklihood of success along with a lower upside.'

-That leaves education - which looks wide open, by comparison.
+If we put aside politics, that leaves education - which looks wide open, by comparison.

-This is sincerely written, not sarcasm.
+I'm being sincere.
 If you follow the kinds of thinkers and VC's that Andreesen would support, you've probably imbibed that message.

 So how does 'time to build' offer anything new, if building all day every day is your default stance?

 I'm not sure what that means at an implementation level.
 Maybe Andreesen doesn't, either.
-The essay is light on solutions.

 You build, you learn.
 Keep building, keep learning.